 The disadvantage to O-ring suspension versus Gel pads is that it is mechanically more complex and it requires tuning of both of O-ring diameter and cross section.

 You can combine O-ring and gel pad design by using an intermediate plate and benefit from dual rate damping.

 Ear Plug Mount¶

 - Purchase slow response silicon or urethane foam or PVC foam earplugs such as these from 3M

-- Mount your flight controller on this board with double sided foam tape.
+- Mount your autopilot on this board with double sided foam tape.
 Extra mass added to the board may improve vibration damping.

-- Squeeze the earplugs through existing holes in the frame (or cut new holes) and the holes in the board upon which the flight controller is mounted.
+- Squeeze the earplugs through existing holes in the frame (or cut new holes) and the holes in the board upon which the autopilot is mounted.
 “Tuning” is possible by varying the amount of earplug left exposed in the middle.

 Gimbal bulb type dampers themselves can work in tension or compression.

 The earplugs provide an additional damping medium with a different frequency damping range than the bulb dampers by themselves.